MaciejMarkiewicz/fashion-mnist/README.md

 ### Results

 The results obtained for the network are much better, than for KNN.
 Training time is shorter as well.
-Accuracy:
+I managed to achieve accuracy:

-- 0.915 on the training set
+- 0.989 on the training set
-- 0.893 on the validation set (last epoch)
+- 0.946 on the validation set (last epoch)
-- ___ on the test set
+- **0.946 on the test set**

-This is a better result than for all of the standard CNNs listed in the benchmark section of the Fashion-mnist repository.
+This is a better result than for all of the standard CNNs listed in the benchmark section of the fashion-mnist repository.
-It shows, that dataset augmentation is indeed a vital part of creating a model when having a relatively small dataset.
+In my opinion it shows that dataset augmentation is indeed a vital part of training a model when having a relatively small dataset.
 The model is very similar to other CNN models and this is the main difference between them.

 # Usage